CloudElementsOpenLabs/formulas/HowToUseBulkWithinAFormula/README.md

     * If using the example VDR for **Example 2**, you will need to authenticate an Element instance of one of the above (`Salesforce` or `Sugar CRM`) as well as an instance of `Google Drive`.
 You will use one of either `Salesforce` or `Sugar CRM` as a source Element, and a Docs Hub Element (Google Drive) as the destination (target) when creating your Formula instance below.
 2. Create a Formula instance for Bulk Step 3.
     * Enter the email you would like to be notified at in case of an upload error.
     * Capture the ID of the created Formula instance.
 You will need to give the Bulk Step 2 Formula the instance ID for the third Formula.
-This will let the webhook trigger the correct Formula if the bulk job runs into an error.
+This will let the bulk job callback trigger the correct Formula if the bulk job runs into an error.
 3. Create a Formula instance for Bulk Step 2.
     * Make sure you remember which Element you chose for CRM source.
 You will need to choose the same one in the next Formula instance you create for Bulk Step 1.
     * For `object` under `Values`, enter: `MyContact` (or the name of your VDR).
     * For `thirdFormulaInstanceId`, enter the ID you captured from Step 2 when creating the Bulk Step 3 Formula.
     * Capture the ID of newly the created Formula instance for Bulk Step 2.
 You will need to give the Bulk Step 1 Formula the instance ID for the second Formula.
-This will let the webhook trigger the correct Formula when the bulk job is completed.
+This will let the bulk job callback trigger the correct Formula when the bulk job is completed.
 4. Create a Formula instance for Bulk Step 1, using the same Element for CRM source as you chose before.
 Under `Values`:
-    * For `object`, enter `MyContact` (or the name of your VDR).
+    * For `object`, enter `MyContact` (or the name of your VDR)..
-    * Enter a cron job schedule (`0 0/10 0 ? * * *` will poll every 10 minutes).
     * Enter the Formula instance Id you captured from BulkStep2.
 5. Go to your BulkStep1 Formula and open it, then select the `TRY IT OUT` button.
 Choose the instance you created before and click `RUN`.
 6. Go back to the main Formulas UI and find your BulkStep2 Formula.
 Click `EXECUTIONS` (appears on hover).